 - A resolution.

 That doesn’t mean that some of your subplots won’t be fairly complex, spanning many scenes before they ultimately resolve.
 In general, try and treat your subplots as complete short stories, in that they should be comprehensive if you read the included scenes back to back without any of the rest of the novel.
-With longer subplots, make an effort to first further divide them into individual scenes, then insert them throughout the main plotline (see the exercise in the next blog section on crafting your master plotline).
+With longer subplots, make an effort to first further divide them into individual scenes, then portion them across your main plotline (see the exercise in the next blog section on crafting your master plotline).

 Why bother adding plot twists?